Knitting Needles & Types - All You Need to Know

 Circular knitting needles

 Pro knitters will agree that these needles are one of the most versatile options.
-These needles are connected by a flexible cord, making them look like big knitting sticks.
+These needles are connected by a flexible cord.

-It is up to you to decide whether you want fixed circular knitting needles where the ends and cord are joined permanently, or are more comfortable with interchangeable ones.
+It's up to you to decide whether you want fixed circular knitting needles where the ends and cord are joined permanently, or choose to get something more versatile with and interchangeable set.

 Size and Materials

-Circular knitting needles are mostly available within the range of 16 to 48 inches.
-You will find great variations in cord thickness as well.
+Circular knitting needles are mostly available within the range of 16 to 47 inches.
+You will find great variations in the needle sizes as well.